Spider19996/ha-proxmox-uptime-lovelace/README.md

 🇩🇪 [Deutsche Version lesen](README.de.md)

-Custom Lovelace card for Home Assistant that visualises the uptime of Proxmox nodes, VMs, and LXC containers based on the sensors exposed by the Proxmox integration.
+Custom Lovelace card for Home Assistant that renders the standard history timeline for Proxmox nodes, VMs, and LXC containers based on the binary sensors exposed by the Proxmox integration.

 ## Installation